maike-hilda/MaikesUsefulJavaScript/InterviewQuestions/1notes.md

 abstract equality (does not test for data type --> coercion) vs. strict equality (does test for data type)

 * string == num --> string is coerced to number
-* boolean vs non-boolean --> non-boolean is coerced to boolean
+* boolean vs non-boolean --> non-boolean is coerced to boolean (I'm not sure this is right, I have read both)
 * object vs primitive data type --> object converted to primitive data type

 ## "use strict"
 * enforce stricter parsing and error handling